jechia/control_peak/README.md

 ### Prepare Annotation Files

-#### This Annotation generation part is currently only available for linux system.
+#### Note: This Annotation generation part is currently only available for linux system.
 For other systems, please use the generated annotation for human based on GENCODE V46 in "annotation.zip" or "annotation.tar.gz".

 ```bash
 # Download annotation from GENCODE database (GENCODE_V46)